eroux13/eroux13.github.io/README.md

 ## About Me

 This is the home page that gives a brief description of who I am, my skills, and my hobbies.
-I have also included icons, which when clicked on, will link to my professional socials.
+I have also included icons, which when clicked on, will link to my professional socials as well as a downloadable pdf of my resume.
+Underneath the socials is information on how to contact me via email or phone number.

 ![About Me Webpage Screenshot](./assets/images/homePageScreenshot.png)